brucemack/nanovna-controller/README.md

 ===========

 Here are some pictures of what the HTML screens look like.
-You might be thinking that this UI is not very impressive, but please keep in mind that one of the design objectives is to make the application easy to use for visually-impaired operators.
+You might be thinking that the UI is not very impressive, but please keep in mind that one of the design objectives was to create an application that is easy to use for visually-impaired operators.
 The HTML has been structured using semantic mark-up and ARIA tags so that it can be integrated smoothly with the Microsoft Narrator screen reader.
-I am very new to this technology but it is very interesting.
+I am new to this technology but I find it quite interesting.
+I would welcome comments from people with more experience in this area.

 The sweep panel: